glaphire/interview_questions_and_answers/src/symfony/answers/request_response_lifecycle.md

             2. Container is configured and compiled (if not cached):
                 1. Internal settings are set
                 2. MethodMap is set (to work with EventDispatcher, HttpKernel, RequestStack and Router).
-                2. 'service id' => 'service class' map is created and set into the container
+                3. 'service id' => 'service class' map is created and set into the container
-                3. service aliases are set.
+                4. Service aliases are set.
-                4. Internal classes/interfaces of Symfony core are added into the container.
+                5. Internal classes/interfaces of Symfony core are added into the container.
-                5. CompilerPass is called to add additional info if some services need to be specifically compiled.
+                6. CompilerPass is called to add additional info if some services need to be specifically compiled.
+                7. Data from the request is set to the container (TODO: check order in vendor code)
         4. Bundles are set into container.
+        5. Each request in the request stack is handled:
+            1. \Symfony\Component\HttpKernel\HttpKernel::handleRaw is called:
+                1. Request is pushed to the request stack
+                2. 'kernel.request' event with Request object is fired (dispatched)
+				3. Controller is resolved via ControllerResolver
+				4. 'kernel.controller' event is dispatched
+				5. Controller arguments are resolved
+				6. 'kernel.controller_arguments' event is dispatched
+				7. Response is got from processed controller action
+				    1. If response is not the Response class instance, 'kernel.view' is fired and view is rendered
+				    2. If response is a Response instance, 'kernel.response' event is fired.
+				    3. 'kernel.finish_request' event is fired
+				    4. Request is moved from the RequestStack (because it was successfully processed)
+				    5. Response is returned to the handle method
+	6. HTTP response is sent to the client
+	7. 'kernel.terminate' event is fired.

 ![Image example](Image-link.jpg)